nicolasventer/tmp_cmd_runners/server/README.md

 Notes:

-- Filenames are normalized to stay inside `server/states/`.
+- filenames are normalized to stay inside `server/states/`
-- Omitting `.json` still resolves to the matching JSON filename.
+- omitting `.json` still resolves to the matching JSON filename
+- returns `404` if the file does not exist

 ### `POST /state/rename`